sematext/docs/docs/dashboards/chart-builder.md

 Consider a case where you're troubleshooting a system and you realized that one of the hosts has problems.
 You have a dashboard which contains aggregate information for all hosts.
-You can of course reconfigure all the components from the dashboard so they show only interesting host data.
+You can of course reconfigure all the components on the dashboard so they only show the host data you're interested in.
 As you might expect this is not a very efficient way of troubleshooting.
 Here is where Variables become a very useful feature.
-You can just create a tag variable which points to field `os.host`.
+You can create a tag variable that points to the `os.host` field.
-Later this variable should be added to the charts which should listen for variable changes.
+This variable should later be added to the charts that listen for variable changes.
 A variable is automatically added on top of the dashboard.
-When you change the tag values in the variable charts will automatically reload the content to match the filter.
+A variable becomes a drop-down component from which you can select tag values and charts automatically react on the change.

-Variables can be used not only in `Filter by` section but also in group by section.
-Suppose you have a dashboard with a couple charts which show aggregated metrics about disk usage on many hosts.
+Variables can be used both in the [Filter by](#filter-by) section and in the [Group by](#group-by) section.
+Suppose you have a dashboard with charts that show aggregated metrics about disk usage on several hosts.
 You want to troubleshoot a problem you've spotted on one of the charts that looks like a small jump in disk usage.
 To identify the root cause you can try to find the problem by grouping metrics by the `os.host` tag.
 A group variable can let you do that from the dashboard level without changing the